LilithTundrus/e621-API-Docs/docs/Dmail.md

 Dmails are e621's semi-custom private messaging relay system.
 It works kind of like a site-specific emailing system rather than something like an IM client.

-**Note**: For **ANY** dmail API actions you must be logged in to e621 and provide your API credentials even when using the GET type endpoints
+**Note**: For any dmail API actions you must be logged in to e621 and provide your API credentials even when using the GET endpoints.

 ## GET Endpoints